neekko/neopets/display-all-pets/readme.md

 ## How-To

 Go to [https://www.neopets.com/userinfo.phtml](https://www.neopets.com/userinfo.phtml) and paste the code at the beginning of the **About Me** box, then click the *Change Your Details* button.
+The result is very basic and you will need to add your own CSS to make it look nicer!

 ```
 <style>